 Intravenous Immunoglobulin Therapy for Myositis in Maryland

 Patients with antibody deficits may benefit from intravenous immunoglobulin (IVIG) therapy.
-Patients with resistant skin conditions like myositis can benefit from intravenous immunoglobulin (IVIg) treatment as the therapy may stop immune system from destroying muscle cells.
+Patients with resistant skin conditions like myositis can benefit from intravenous immunoglobulin (IVIg) treatment as the therapy may stop the immune system from destroying muscle cells.
 Dr. Nasser Nasseri, MD, and his dedicated team offer intravenous immunoglobulin therapy for myositis at Jean Walter Infusion Center.
 For more information, contact us or book an appointment online.
-We have convenient locations to serve you in Baltimore MD, Rosedale MD, North Baltimore MD, Columbia MD, Glen Burnie MD, and Catonsville MD.
+We have convenient locations to serve you in Edgewater MD, Baltimore MD, Rosedale MD, North Baltimore MD, Columbia MD, Glen Burnie MD, and Catonsville MD.

 Table of Contents: